 Near the main hall, we also found an interesting dragon statue.

-This 7-story tower has a height of about 37m and is considered the tallest bell tower in Vietnam today.
+This 7-story tower has about 37m and is considered the tallest bell tower in Vietnam today.

 On the second floor of the tower, you can find the largest bell in Central Vietnam, named Dai Hong Chung.

-It was cast in 1999 with a height of 4.3m, a diameter of about 2.3m and weighs up to 8.5 tons and two tall guardian statues on either side
+It was cast in 1999 with a height of 4.3m, a diameter of about 2.3m, weighing up to 8.5 tons, and two tall guardian statues on either side.

 Many visitors record their wishes and prayers on a piece of paper and stick them on the bell.
 They will then ring the bell with the belief that their prayers will come true.

 This giant 18m-high statue is made up of 650 million immortal flowers, which is equivalent to a mass of 1,630 kg of flowers.
 We read that the flowers are replaced every two years.